Griffiths, Annual report Missouri Botanical Garden 20: 90, 1909

 Details

-The flowers are yellow but may be tinged with reddish or orange on the bases of the inner tepals.
-The style is white or white tinged with red.
-The stigma is bright green.
-Fruit may be light red or mottled yellow and red.
-Seeds are flat but thick and angular, 3-3.5 mm in diameter with a prominently notched hilum.
+The flowers are yellow, often with reddish or orange tinges at the bases of the inner tepals.
+The style is white or white with reddish tones, and the stigma is bright green.
+Fruits are variable in coloration, ranging from light red to mottled red and yellow.
+Seeds are thick, angular, and flat, measuring 3–3.5 mm in diameter, with a prominently notched hilum.

 Ploidy is unknown.